-You could happily drink a lighter style with charcuterie, especially coarse country patés and more robust styles with wintry stews like the one-pot South African potjies (especially with game).
+You could happily drink the lighter styles which are becoming increasingly popular with charcuterie, especially coarse country patés and more robust styles with wintry stews like the one-pot South African potjies (especially with game).
 Its slight portiness also makes it a good match for hard cheeses like cheddar and even a blue, especially if served with fresh figs.

 Its forte however is with a classic South African braai where it will take almost anything in its stride from marinated lamb to Cape Malay or Cajun-spiced ‘blackened’ fish.
 (Like Zinfandel it loves chilli and smoke) It’s also really good with venison burgers and sausages or - come the winter - a hearty game pie.